-Azure Web Apps do not use the traditional version of Microsoft Windows, but rather a purpose built version with a smaller attack surface and reduced vulnerability.
+Azure Web Apps do not use the traditional version of Microsoft Windows, but rather a purpose-built version with a smaller attack surface and reduced vulnerability.
 Each customer solution uses isolated resources, with independent databases and Web Apps.

-Episerver DXC Service relies on Microsoft's standard approach for Azure antimalware to provide real-time protection and content scanning.
+Episerver DXC Service relies on Microsoft's standard approach for Azure anti-malware to provide real-time protection and content scanning.

 DXC Service uses Azure Web Apps to run Episerver applications and thus aligns with the Microsoft patch release cycle.
 Microsoft is responsible for patch management.
 Episerver works closely with Microsoft for any edge cases involving patching.

-Episerver follows a continuous release cycle with new releases on a weekly basis.
+Episerver has a continuous release cycle with new releases on a weekly basis.
 Releases include both new features and fixes, and you can upgrade your solution at a cadence that makes sense for your business.
 Note that you are responsible for installing appropriate software updates to the Episerver platform in your solution.

 Episerver DXC Service leverages the Microsoft Azure platform, therefore the underling infrastructure follows Microsoft Azure compliance standards, certifications, and supporting processes.
-Episerver Find leverages the Amazon AWS platform and therefore the underlying infrastructure follows Amazon AWS compliance standards, certifications, and supporting processes.

-However, any implementation on top of the Episerver platform could unexpectedly introduce a security hole, therefore you need to ensure that your solution is thoroughly tested before going live.
+However, any implementation on top of the Episerver platform could unexpectedly introduce a security hole.
+Therefore, you need to ensure that your solution is thoroughly tested before going live.